What is interoception?

 Interoception is quickly becoming known as the eighth sense.
 It is defined as the “process of how the nervous system senses, interprets, and integrates signals originating from within the body” (Quigley et al., 2021, p.29).

-When we check in with ourselves, become present to what is happening inside the body then we can approach our many daily tasks with authentic awareness and consent.
+As we become introspective, we learn to become present to what is happening inside the body.
+This enables us to approach our many daily tasks with awareness and consent.

 But how does it impact our daily life?